 What you wear to Royal Ascot is as important as what you win at this world-famous race meet.
 This key social event in the British sporting calendar is not only a show-ground for some of the most brilliant racehorses in the world but also a fashion parade for racegoers.

 Royal Ascot demands race dresses and dressy day-wear – whatever type of ticket you may have purchased be warned that dress codes must be strictly adhered to.
 The racecourse does have a right to refuse entry if people are not suitably attired.
+And for 2018, Royal Ascot is getting more strict.

 So – what should you wear?
 As usual, for men, it's easy.
 A smart suit and tie is the norm but top hat and tails ( black or grey morning dress) is required if you’re in the Royal Enclosure.
+It is also now a stipulation that men must wear a tie.
+No cravats are allowed.
+Black shoes are also stipulated and this year the on-trend look of going without socks is not permitted in any enclosure.
+Bow ties and cravats are also not permitted in the other enclosures.
+The Windsor Enclosure is the only area where men do not need to wear a tie.

 The answer is a formal outfit – dress and bolero jacket ideally.
 It is advisable to go to a special occasion boutique to find such outfits.
 If you buy from the high street, you run the risk of seeing lots of other women in the same dress as you.
 Nightmare!